Assassins Pride: House Angel

 The heiress of the noble house Angel, a family of paladins.
 However, despite already being thirteen, she still hadn't awakened her mana yet.
 Unbeknownst to her, this might stem from her perhaps not being her noble father's biological daughter, having instead been born from her late mother's affair.
 She finally obtains mana after Kufa gives her some of his own, allowing her to use his Samurai class of magic.
-She develops strong feelings for Kufa, to the point where even after learning his true nature as a lycanthrope she accepts him and promises to keep his secret.
+She develops strong feelings for Kufa, to the point where even after learning his true nature as a Vampire she accepts him and promises to keep his secret.